microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

         Example path: ```.\postBuild.bat avr128da48-application-crc32.X.production.hex```

 ## Operation
-In this section, we will walkthrough how to run the examples in this repository.
+This section is a walkthrough on how to run the examples in this repository.
 This example shows how to execute the Checksum verification example and update the device flash memory with the Checksum application image to demonstrate a successful device firmware update (DFU).

 **8-Bit MDFU Client Operation**